 These clubs – Fraser Technical CC, Hamilton Boys’ High School, Hamilton Old Boys CC, Marist-Suburbs CC, Melville CC and Star-University CC – between them give the chance for players to strive for Hamilton representative honours.

 Hamilton Old Boys have been the most successful club since the turn of the century, with seven post-2000 Howden Cup titles to their name.
-They are also the defending champions.

 For more information on club cricket, whether club contacts, rules, records, fixtures or venues, see the links below and to the left.